 All I can imagine is Antoni's edamame arms sweeping open my freezer drawers.
 He sees the stockpiled Quorn nugs: "Oh...
 You really love those nuggets!"
 I look at the nuggets like I'm seeing them for the first time: "Nugs, yeah."
 As I swallow something like shame, he tosses them bag by bag onto the counter.
 "So much beige!
 Drowning in beige!"

 In my bedroom, Tan France discovers a monotonous cache of band T-shirts.
 "But I've got to be comfortable while I'm… creating the content," I mumble.
-The remaining Fab Five discuss the possible significance of the pile of plushies on the bed of a 26-year-old, Jonathan ballroom dancing around the place with a stuffed fluffy dog.
+The remaining Fab Five discuss the possible significance of the pile of stuffed animals on the bed of a 26-year-old, while Jonathan ballroom dances around the place with a stuffed fluffy dog.
 I'm asked if there's "someone special" in my life.
 I laugh and mention a third Tinder date conveniently happening on the penultimate day of filming.

-From the sofa in their industrial loft, they would watch me awkwardly shuffle up to my date in Peckham.
-I model a "new and more age-appropriate 'rocker' vibe".
-As me and the date gracelessly try to eat tacos, the boys all snap their fingers and cry: "No more nugs!"
+From the sofa in their industrial loft, they would watch me awkwardly shuffle up to my date.
+I model a "new and more age-appropriate 'rocker' vibe."
+As me and my date gracelessly try to eat tacos, the boys all snap their fingers and cry: "No more nugs!"
 This becomes a meme and is mercilessly repeated to me by strangers.

-So, I mean, basically, my Queer Eye experience would go as follows: the Fab Five would cram themselves into my flat, one at a time, their backs pressed against the walls.
-One of them (Antoni?) would drag a single pristine finger across my Marilyn Manson wall flag (yes), dust collecting rapidly, while mouthing to the camera, "Okay, then."
-All my clothes would go.
-We would burn them in a ritual on Hackney Downs.
-Tan would force me to wear colour.
-Jonathan would make me throw away my £7 Rimmel foundation and teach me to apply highlighter.
+So, I mean, basically, my Queer Eye experience would go as follows: The Fab Five would cram themselves into my apartment, one at a time, their backs pressed against the walls.
+One of them (Antoni?) would drag a single pristine finger across my Marilyn Manson wall flag (yes), dust collecting rapidly while mouthing to the camera, "Okay, then."
+All my clothes would go—we would make a clothes-burning ritual out of it.
+Tan would force me to wear color.
+Jonathan would make me throw away my £7 [$9] Rimmel foundation and teach me how to apply highlighter.
 Karamo would sit me down, on the steps outside, and ask me a simple question like, "Why do you find it so hard to speak in public?" which would, in the space of three minutes, spiral into an admission of social anxiety triggered by deep-set abandonment issues and emotional trauma.
 The final scene would be me giving a speech, to all my friends and family.
 We all hug.
 Everyone cries.